*Subject to Validation

 On completion of the degree you will have the knowledge to be able to educate people about the best ways to eat and drink in order to keep their body fit and healthy.

-This degree is currently applying to be accredited by the British Dietetic Association (BDA) and approved by the Health and Care Professions Council.
+This degree is accredited by the British Dietetic Association (BDA) and approved by the Health and Care Professions Council.
 It leads to eligibility to apply for HCPC registration (you are required to complete 1,000 hours of clinical placement to be eligible) and follows the core curriculum set out by the BDA.
 As a graduate of this programme you can enter the profession of dietetics once registered as a dietitian.

 With increasing community interest in food, nutrition and health, there’s a real demand for specialists across a range of industry sectors.
 You will be able to seek jobs in diverse fields and organisations, including the NHS (specialising in areas such as paediatrics, nutritional support, and sports nutrition), research, media or marketing, consumer groups, food manufacturing or a government agency.